The Brains Trust

-The Brains Trust was an informational BBC radio and later television programme popular in the United Kingdom in the 1940s and 1950s, on which a panel of experts tried to answer questions sent in by the audience.
+The Brains Trust was an informational BBC radio and later television programme in the United Kingdom in the 1940s and 1950s, on which a panel of experts tried to answer questions sent in by the audience.

 History

 The series was created by BBC producers Howard Thomas and Douglas Cleverdon.
 The programme started on the Forces radio service on 1 January 1941, the first series under the name Any Questions?, a name later reused for a different radio programme.
 Renamed The Brains Trust, it continued for 84 weeks continuously from its initial broadcast and became one of the most popular of informational programmes.

 Because of its popularity, it was moved to the peak time on Sunday afternoons.
 It was typically heard by around 29 per cent of the UK population and generated four to five thousand letters each week from the public.
 During the early war years it helped raise morale, and the verbal sparring between panel members, especially Julian Huxley and Cyril Joad, made it one of the most popular programmes.

 Asa Briggs states that the show, along with It's That Man Again, was "the outstanding popular triumph of the war" for BBC radio.
 The show was one of the most popular radio shows of the time with it receiving 12 million listeners at the height of its popularity.

 The radio programme ended in May 1949 and transferred to BBC television in the 1950s.
 The soundtrack was broadcast on the Home Service during the week following the television broadcast.